-Recurrent miscarriage is defined as two or more consecutive, spontaneous pregnancy losses.
+Defined as two or more spontaneous pregnancy losses.

 In some cases, one or both parents may have a chromosomal abnormality, resulting in an embryo with too much or too little genetic material.
 We can evaluate a couple’s chromosomes with a test called a karyotype analysis.
-While some genetic issues affecting parents are undetectable, we can now test embryos for certain genetic abnormalities before they are transferred back to the uterus during in vitro fertilization.
-This process is called pre-implantation genetic diagnosis (PGD).
+While some genetic issues affecting parents are undetectable, we can now test embryos for certain genetic abnormalities before they are transferred to the uterus during in vitro fertilization.
+This process is called Preimplantation Genetic Testing (PGT).

 Anatomical or structural problems with a woman’s uterus, including polyps, fibroids, or congenital defects, can result in miscarriage or complications later in pregnancy.
 An ultrasound test (saline sonography) or an X-ray test (hysterosalpingogram, or HSG) can reveal many structural abnormalities of the uterus.
 Occasionally, additional imaging studies may be required.
 Fortunately, many abnormalities of the uterus can be corrected through surgery.